Bride Poses: From Timeless Elegance to Modern Editorial Moments

 The Intimate Bench Moment

-- Cross your ankles for an elegant line
+- Cross your ankles to create a clean, elegant silhouette.

-- Rest one hand on the bench, the other in your lap
+- Rest one hand lightly on the bench, and let the other rest in your lap for balance.

 The Staircase Sit